tomnonnen/trading_bot_btc/README.md

 The prices, the

 ## Use it
-To use it, you need to install
+To use it, you need to install Backtrader :
+'''
+pip install backtrader
+'''
+And you need to create an account and get your coinglass secret to use the api.